 Parents are encouraged to hear their children read weekly, in all year groups.
 Children all take home spellings to share with their parents, and children in Years 5 and 6 have English homework every week as well.
 At the start of every term, a curriculum map is displayed online via class pages so that parents know what their child is learning.
 Teachers also send home information about reading and writing expectations in their child's year group.
-When visiting authors have come to school, parents are invited to meet them.
+When visiting authors come into school for workshop sessions with the children, parents are invited to meet them after school.
 Parent evenings are an opportunity to discuss their child's English progress, however parents are able to meet staff at other times.

-Review

-This policy will be reviewed by both the Curriculum and the Policy Committee every two years or in the light of changes to legal requirements.
+Review: This policy will be reviewed by the Quality of Education committee every two years or in the light of changes to legal requirements.